Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.document.content:remove

 Deletes the Trading Networks document content part with the given name from the Trading Networks database.

 #### Inputs:

 * `$bizdoc` is the Trading Networks document to delete the content part from.
-  Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+For convenience, only the `InternalID` is required.
-* `$part` is the name of the content part to be deleted from the Trading Networks document, and uniquely identifies the part being deleted.
+* `$content.part` is the name of the content part to be deleted from the Trading Networks document, and uniquely identifies the part being deleted.

 ---